n00b69/woa-mh2lm/guide/nopc.md

 - In TWRP, select **Install** and then locate **WinInstaller.zip** and flash it.
 - Once you're given the option to reboot, do so.
 > [!Note]
-> Wait untill all processes complete and your device boots into Windows.
+> Wait until all processes complete and your device boots into Windows.
 This will take around 15-20 minutes.

 > [!Tip]
 > If you wish to skip the Microsoft Account login, press the **I don't have internet** button in the WiFi page, then when prompted, press the **Continue with limited setup** button.